Kim Currie Mason, Pharm.D.

 Troy Rebert, DPh

 Director, Outpatient Pharmacy Operations

-Dr. Rebert is the Director for Outpatient Pharmacy Operations at University Pharmacy at the University of Tennessee Medical Center.
+Dr. Rebert is the Director of Outpatient Pharmacy Services at the University of Tennessee Medical Center which encompasses ambulatory & specialty pharmacy, ambulatory infusion, chemo infusion, 340B compliance and COVID vaccine management.
 He received his Bachelor of Science in Pharmacy degree from Ohio Northern University in May of 1998.
 He also serves on the medical oversight committee for the Board of Directors of the Free Medical Clinic of America.
-Prior to his move to UT Medical Center, Dr. Rebert served as manager for chain and independent pharmacies in the greater Knoxville area.
+Prior to his move to UT Medical Center, he served as manager for chain and independent pharmacies in the greater Knoxville area.

 Dr. Lewis is the Assistant Director of Outpatient Clinical Pharmacy at The University of Tennessee Medical Center.
 He also has a faculty appointment at The University of Tennessee Health Science Center (UTHSC) College of Pharmacy.
 In addition, Dr. Lewis precepts PGY1 and PGY2 pharmacy residents as part of the department’s ASHP-accredited residency programs and is also the residency program director for the Ambulatory Care PGY2 residency.
 He is the course director for the Ambulatory Care Elective at the UTHSC College of Pharmacy and precepts third- and fourth-year pharmacy students in an outpatient Cardiology Clinic.